GO WAUKEGAN is a community movement designed to increase community health through activity, education and collaboration.

 - Slows mental decline associated with aging

-The next GO WAUKEGAN walking event will be on Saturday, August 17 at 8pm in Bevier Park.
-This will be the first Glow Walk in Waukegan featuring cool glow items and free t-shirts!
+The next GO WAUKEGAN walking event will be on Saturday, October 12 at 9am in Bowen Park.
+This will be the first Zombie Walk in Waukegan featuring free t-shirts and zombie accessories!

 The Waukegan Park District, Waukegan Main Street, and Genesee Street merchants invite you to the 2019 Winter Wonder Walk in Downtown Waukegan.
 Waukegan Main Street and Genesee Street merchants have several activities planned highlighted by the Waukegan Main Street Tree Lighting Ceremony!